Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Supti7/natali-mmx.md

 ![](natali-mmx_files/figure-markdown_strict/plotSalaryDistribution-1.png)

-We observe that the salary distribution for entry-level (EN) and mid-level (MI) positions in North America is generally higher than in Europe.
+We observe that the salary distribution for entry-level (EN) and mid-level (MI) positions in North America is significantly higher (p ≤ 0.05) than in Europe based on the Wilcoxon test.
 This indicates that data scientists in North America, particularly in the USA and Canada, tend to earn more than their European counterparts in comparable roles.
-However, it is important to note that the European dataset is smaller, which may affect the reliability of these results.
+However, it is important to note that the European dataset (n) is smaller, which may affect the reliability of these results.